personinblack/black/README.md

 );
 ```

-as you can see, we have created elements inside element. this way you can do
+in this example above, we have two basic elements inside a live element and that live element will
-infinite amount of stuff.
+show those basic elements in the order we insert them.

 you may also want to create your own custom element object. to do this you have to
 implement the interface called "element" and in your ctor (contructor)